folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

 There should be a container running mod-pubsub, plus Kafka and Zookeeper, as well as dependent modules (mod-login, mod-permissions, mod-users).

 Deploy the other backend modules one by one.

-Remove mod-pubsub, mod-login, mod-permissions and mod-users from okapi-install.json, because we have already installed them.

 Use this script to deploy all other backend modules, one after the other, on your host:

 ```
 ./deploy-all-backend-modules.sh ~/platform-core/okapi-install.json <YOUR_IP_ADDRESS>